afourmy/pyNMS/README.md

 ```
 PIL / Pillow (mandatory)
 xlrd, xlwt (desirable: used for saving projects)
-shapely, shapefile (optional: used for shapefile import)
+shapely, shapefile, pyproj (optional: used for shapefile import)
 numpy, cvxopt (optional: used for linear programming)
 Exscript (optional: used for network automation)
 ```